 The explanation of these eight “limbs” will help to give an understanding of the deeper purposes and directions of yoga.

 - Asana: It aims at practicing the yoga postures as a preparation for meditation.
-Posture means to sit motionless in any comfortable position for long time.
+Posture means sitting motionless in any comfortable position for a long time.
 It is only the ability to hold the body still as a prerequisite for deep meditation.

 - Pratyahara: Pratyahara means the interiorization of the mind.
 Once the energy has been redirected towards its source in the brain, one must then interiorize one’s consciousness, so that his thoughts, too, will not wander in endless bypaths of restlessness and delusion, but will be focused one-pointedly on the deeper mysteries of the indwelling soul.

 - Dharana: It means contemplation i.e. being entirely pointed to one thing.

 - Dhayan: It means meditation.
 By concentrating on the inner light, then, or upon any other divine reality that one actually perceives when the mind is calm, one gradually takes on the qualities of that inner reality.
 The mind loses its ego identification and begins to merge in the great ocean of consciousness of which it is a part.

 - Samadhi: Samadhi comes after one learns to dissolve his ego-consciousness in the calm inner light.
 Once the grip of ego has really been broken, and one discovers that he is that light, there is nothing to prevent him from expanding his consciousness to infinity.

 - For your body: Develops strength and flexibility, tones muscles, lubricates joints, massages internal organs, releases chronic tension, improves circulation and energizes and refreshes, helps with weight loss as well.

 - For your mind: Calms restless thoughts, promotes inner peace, supports mental clarity, and promotes self-awareness.
 It leads to greater resistance to stress, a balanced nervous system.